In the Twilight of Western Thought

 9. Compare and contrast Kant’s and Dooyeweerd’s transcendental critique.

 Take it further

-Glenn Friesen’s definitions
+Glenn Friesen’s linked glossary

 D. F. M. Strauss ‘The order of the modal aspects’ in Contemporary Reflections on the Philosopy of Herman Dooyeweerd.

 Wolfe ch 1-13

 The Pretended Autonomy of Theoretical Thought - II

 Dooyeweerd at the end of his first lecture (Chapter 1) introduces hi theme for this lecture by posing some questions:

 What is the nature of the enigmatical I?

 Read the next chapter with these questions in mind.